olgaemms/davidemms.github.io/_posts/2019-09-19-running-your-own-orthofinder-analysis.md

 In this tutorial we're going to download the proteomes for the species we want to analyse and run OrthoFinder on those species.
 In the next tutorial we'll dive into the results.
 I downloaded OrthoFinder to a directory called '/home/david/orthofinder-tutorial/', if you downloaded it to somewhere else then change the paths in the commands as appropriate.

 ## Downloading proteomes for our species.
 In this tutorial we're going to perform a phylogenomic analysis across a set of model species: mouse, human, frog, zebrafish, fruit fly and *Caenorhabditis elegans*.
-For chosing the species to include in your own analysis see the post [Getting the most from your OrthoFinder analysis](/orthofinder_tutorials/getting-the-most-from-your-orthofinder-analysis.html).
+For choosing the species to include in your own analysis see the post [Getting the most from your OrthoFinder analysis](/orthofinder_tutorials/getting-the-most-from-your-orthofinder-analysis.html).

 1. Create a folder called "proteomes".
 It's best if there aren't any spaces in the path for this folder (e.g. "/home/david/orthofinder-tutorial/proteomes/" and not "/home/david/orthofinder tutorial/proteomes/").